Your trusted partner in cosmetic care abroad

 • Full lower-pole constriction creating a noticeably tubular silhouette

-• Areola herniation present — tissue pushes through the nipple complex
+• Areola herniation present, with tissue pushing through the nipple complex

 • Requires tissue release, areola reduction, and implant placement